-Director, Knowledge Lab; Professor, Sociology, University of Chicago; Fellow, Computation Institute; Faculty Director, Masters in Computational Social Science Program
+Director, Knowledge Lab; Professor, Sociology, University of Chicago; Fellow, Computation Institute; Co-Director, Masters in Computational Social Science Program

 At Chicago, Dr. Evans is the Director of Knowledge Lab (http://knowledgelab.org), which has collaborative, granting and employment opportunities, as well as ongoing seminars.
 He also sponsors the Computational Social Science workshop (with John Brehm) and the Knowledge-Value workshop (with John Kelly) and co-organizes the Rational Choice workshop (with Gary Becker, Richard Posner & Glen Weyl).
 He teaches courses in the history of modern science, science studies, computational content analysis, and Internet and Society.
 Before Chicago, he received his doctorate in sociology from Stanford University, served as a research associate in the Negotiation, Organizations, and Markets group at Harvard Business School, started a private high school focused on project-based arts education, and completed a BA in Anthropology and Economics at Brigham Young University.